-Macquarie's Code of Conduct incorporates What We Stand For: the principles of Opportunity, Accountability and Integrity that guide Board, management and staff conduct.
-It is expected that they all meet these standards and deal honestly and fairly with our clients, counterparties and regulators.
+The way we fulfil our purpose is defined by our principles of Opportunity, Accountability and Integrity.
+These principles guide Board, management and staff conduct and it is expected that they all meet these standards and deal honestly and fairly with our clients, counterparties and regulators.
 There are appropriate consequences for anyone who fails to meet our standards.

 The balance between opportunity and accountability, while operating with integrity within a strong risk management framework, is a feature of Macquarie's success and a key factor in our long record of unbroken profitability.
-Macquarie's approach to corporate governance is to embed key governance principles in the implementation of its strategy.
+Our corporate governance practices reflect this balance.